What Time Is It There?: Plot

 Hsiao-kang is a street vendor in Taipei who sells watches out of a briefcase.
 His father dies.
-Soon afterwards, Shiang-chyi stops by his stand to buy a dual-time watch, as she is taking a trip to Paris.
+Soon afterwards, Shiang-chyi stops by his stand to buy a dual-time watch, as she is taking a trip to Paris the following day.
 She likes the watch on Hsiao-kang's wrist, which is out of stock.
-At first, he refuses to sell his watch, explaining that a recent death in his family would mean bad luck for her.
-She is persistent and eventually convinces him to sell the watch to her.
-Hsiao-kang's mother mourns her husband's death; she leaves out food and water for him and thinks that he could be reincarnated.
-Hsiao-kang watches a film set in Paris, The 400 Blows.
+At first, he refuses to sell his watch, explaining that a recent death in his family would mean bad luck for her, but he gives her his phone number and says he will call if he finds another.
+She is persistent and eventually, on the day of her departure, convinces him to sell the watch to her.

+Hsiao-kang seeks out films set in Paris, and watches The 400 Blows.
 During his daily routines, he changes every watch and clock he encounters to Paris time.
-Meanwhile, in Paris, Shiang-chyi experiences deep loneliness in her hotel room, shops, restaurants, and the subway.
-Hsiao-kang's mother notices that the clock in her common space has changed time and concludes that her husband is back.
-She turns off the lights in the house and blocks all the windows.
+He takes a clock to a movie theater; a man sits close to him, steals the clock and exits.
+When Hsiao-kang follows the man to the bathroom, he finds the man suggestively covering his crotch with the clock, and Hsiao-kang leaves agitated.
+Meanwhile, in Paris, Shiang-chyi experiences deep loneliness in her hotel room, shops, restaurants, and the subway, partly due to her inability to speak French.
+She attempts to make a call at a phone booth, but is put off by a man shouting angrily in the booth opposite.
+Hsiao-kang's mother mourns her husband's death; she leaves out food and water for him, obsesses over possible signs of his reincarnation and, noticing that the clock in her common space has changed time, concludes that her husband is back.
+She turns off the lights in the apartment, blocks all the windows and shifts her daily routine to align with the clock's time.
 When Hsiao-kang raises a fuss, she tells him that his father’s spirit fears the light, and the two argue.